 JFC Direct is an online access point for customers (members) only that connects customers with JFC.
-On JFC Direct, customers can use various services, such as acquiring key information from JFC, requesting issuance of certificates, and checking transaction information.
+On JFC Direct, customers can use various services, such as acquiring useful information from JFC, requesting issuance of certificates, and checking transaction information.
+In addition, JFC Direct also offers a dedicated smartphone application.